Convex-Dev/payment-pointers/README.md

 met in other decentralized technologies.
 Hence, it is an opportunity to work on a portable solution while exploring new ventures.

 The benefits of describing revenue sharing agreements *"on chain"* is twofold.
 First, the state of the network is securely replicated world-wide in a trustless manner, meaning no party can tamper with agreements.
-Second, smart contracts enforce revenue sharing rules automatically in an indisputable way.
+Second, agreements are written as smart contracts which enforce revenue sharing rules automatically in an indisputable way.
 Rules, just like the possible evolution of those rules, are clearly defined in code the moment a revenue sharing scheme is created by members.

 Following sections review the scope of smart contracts, what can be currently leveraged, what needs to be built atop in the context of
 Web Monetization and this grant.
 They focus on the concept of shares, rights to be selected as a payment receiver for a given revenue stream.